 Reason: Outdoor furniture with Olefin cushions is usually cheaper than a comparable piece that has Sunbrella fabric.

 You will typically find that Sunbrella fabric and patio furniture with Sunbrella fabric carries a higher price than other fabrics or outdoor furniture made with different fabrics.
 However, we find that the higher price is justified given the fabric’s high weather resistance and durability coupled with the industry-leading 5-year warranty.

 What may surprise many is that Olefin offers many great weather-resistant and durable characteristics at a reasonable price compared to other name-brand outdoor fabrics.
 This is especially true compared to Sunbrella, which usually costs more than comparable Olefin fabric options.

 Reason: Both of these fabrics are very comfortable cushion fabrics.

-Despite all of the outdoor protection this fabric provides, this very soft and comfortable material is an excellent choice for cushions where comfort is a must.
+Despite all of the outdoor protection Sunbrella provides, this very soft and comfortable material that is an excellent choice for cushions where comfort is a must.